SFTP Integrations

 8.7

-The format of these columns may vary depending on the business configuration set in the system.
-This means that the structure and content of the columns will depend on the parameters and options set.
-For example, the date format could be configured by adding dashes: yyyy-MM-dd.
+The format of these columns may vary depending on the business configuration.
+For example, a different date format could be configured: yyyy-MM-dd.

-Through this method, files containing the real measures are securely sent to the Orquest SFTP server, from where they are processed to integrate the data into the system.
+Thus, the files containing real measures are securely sent to Orquest’s SFTP server, from where they are processed to integrate the data into the system.

 Considerations

-• The correct processing of a file does not imply data insertion into the system: if all lines contain errors and are ignored, the file is processed correctly but there are no valid data to add.
+• The correct processing of a file does not imply the insertion of data into the system: if all lines contain errors and are ignored, the file is processed successfully, but there are no valid data to insert.

 • File processing time will depend on the number of elements in the queue: it will take longer if it coincides with another upload or if many files are loaded at the same time.